When should you go to the pharmacy vs the GP?

 Wellbeing services

 Pharmacists can also usually offer you a range of general wellbeing services.
-These can include things such as blood pressure checks and stop smoking advice.
-Some pharmacies offer flu and travel vaccinations too, as well as anti-malarial tablets.
+These can include:

-You may be able to access additional services such as weight management programs, chlamydia checks, or substance misuse support as well – so check which services your local pharmacy provides.
+You may be able to access additional services such as emergency contraception, weight management programmes, and sexual health services.
+Check with your local pharmacy to see what they provide.

 Medicine checks

 You can get help with using certain new medicines via the New Medicine Service.
-Here, pharmacies can offer you detailed advice and support to use new medicines if you have conditions such as:
+Here, pharmacies can offer you detailed advice and support with using new medicines for conditions including:

 - heart failure

-It’s a good idea to see a GP if you have new or ongoing symptoms or are worried about your health.
+It’s a good idea to see a GP if you have a new health issue (that isn’t in this list), ongoing symptoms that aren’t going away, or are worried about your health.

-Unlike pharmacists, doctors are trained to diagnose conditions, run appropriate tests, and prescribe a wider range of medications.
-They can also refer you to the relevant expert if this is required.
+Doctors are trained to diagnose conditions, run appropriate tests, and prescribe a wider range of medications.
+They can also refer you to a relevant expert if this is required.

-It’s hard to list every possible symptom which would require a visit to the doctors, but here are a few of the types of things that you should discuss with a GP:
+There are certain symptoms and concerns that would require an appointment with a GP.
+We can’t list everything, but here are a few of the types of things that you should discuss with a GP:

 - unexpected weight loss